 (3) Any person, firm, or corporation paying, delivering, or transferring property under the authorization shall be forever discharged from liability thereon.

-For document preparation assistance for Summary Administration, please submit the form below.
+For document preparation assistance for Summary Administration, please submit the form on this page.
 Or call: 800-515-0496.

 Follow us on Facebook!